Gil80/DevOps-Exercises/README.md

 # DevOps-Exercises
-Some of my devops exercises I collected during interviews
+Some of my devops exercises I collected